Advertiser Disclosure

 How do I get a Disney DAS pass?

-To get a Disability Access Service (DAS) pass, you will need to pre-register via a video call or in-person at a Guest Relations stand inside the parks.
+To get a Disability Access Service pass, you need to register via a video chat with a Disney staffer who determines your eligibility.

 How long is a DAS pass valid for?